BenjaminWendtner/Jhana/README.md

 }
 ```

-An object of this class would already has all the fields, the database table has.
+An object of this class would already have all the fields, the database table has.
 All models provide a base-set of functionalities: *all, count, find, find_by, sql, create, update, save, delete, validate.*
 Here is an example on how you could use this:
 ```php
 // Use constructor to pass attributes